 Volvo Ocean Race

 Founded in 1973, the Volvo Ocean Race also involves sailing around the world.
 However, it is held more frequently than the Vendee Globe because it takes place every three years.
 Typically, the race begins with a departure from Europe in October, and after racing across the world, it ends back in Europe.
-The most recent Volvo Ocean Race event took place in the years 2017-2018.
+The most recent Volvo Ocean Race event took place in the years 2017-2018 and the next race is going to take place in 2022-2023 from Alicante, Spain to Genoa, Italy.